ITA-Solar/solo-spice-ql/utils/spice_cat_readme.txt

 ;       some files are missing at the beginning of a series of raster ;       repetitions.
 ;
-; NOTE: Since L0 files do not have DATE-BEG, the default sort order is set to DATE_OBTIn order to sort L0 files chronologically, use OBT_BEG as the sort
+; NOTE: Since L0 files do not have DATE-BEG, the default sort order is set to ;       DATE_OBT (the on-board time of DATE-BEG).
-;       key.

 ;
 ; ****** FUNCTIONALITIES OF BUTTONS ETC *******
 ;